 Mandarin Chinese and Spanish language immersion programs

 Language immersion is an educational approach in which students are taught the curriculum content through a second language.
-Students receive math, science, or social studies instruction in a target language, such as Spanish or Chinese.
+Students receive math, science, and social studies instruction in a target language, such as Spanish or Chinese.
 Because of the teaching strategies used, students are able to develop literacy skills in both English and the target world language while attaining academic achievement that is at or above their grade level.
 In addition, students will develop world cultural sensitivity.
 Language immersion is a wonderful vehicle to prepare our students academically, linguistically and socially for the challenges and needs of our global community.

 In an on-going effort to prepare students for the challenges of high school and beyond, the Colonial School District has redesigned our three existing middle schools.

-The Goal: The redesign will increase student engagement by providing a hands-on, relevant, and inquiry-based approach to learning.
+The Goal: MIddle School Redesign will increase student engagement by providing a hands-on, relevant, and inquiry-based approach to learning.
 Theme schools cultivate student interests and talents while building a sense of community and school spirit.
-The middle school redesign furthers the district’s mission to prepare every student to be college and career ready.
+The Middle School Redesign furthers the District’s mission to prepare every student to be college and career ready.

 - Expand upon William Penn’s 20 college and career degree programs.